Skip to content

 My Travel Experience in Penang: Historical Gem of Malaysia

-Hello, it’s Madi again and I’m going to share you my most beautiful experience of Malaysia.
-No, it’s not the Twin Towers or white sand beaches of Langkwai, I’m talking about the historical Penang city.
-Read my ultimate one and a half day trip to this spectacular city and plan your trip accordingly.
+Hello, it’s Madi again and I’m going to share with you my most beautiful experience in Malaysia.
+No, it’s not the Twin Towers or the white sand beaches of Langkawi, I’m talking about the historical Penang city.
+Read my ultimate one-and-a-half-day trip to this spectacular city and plan your trip accordingly.
 Enjoy!

 George Town